AnmolVerma7/Toy-Store/README.md

 ## Running the Program

 To run the program, simply navigate to the directory where the code is stored and run the `AppDriver` class, which contains the main method.
 Ensure that the `toys.txt` file is in the appropriate location as per the path specified in the `AppManager` class.

-## Note

-This is a basic version of the application and is not meant for commercial use.
-It is primarily intended as a learning tool for understanding object-oriented programming and file handling in Java.